 Recommended by Margherita from The Crowded Planet

-There are many castles in Luxembourg that can be visited, but my favourite is definitely Vianden, located in the town of the same name in the northern part of the country, close to the German border.
-Out of all the castles I’ve seen in Luxembourg, Vianden is the one that comes closer to the fairytale image that one normally associates with castles.
+There are many castles in Luxembourg that can be visited, but my favorite is definitely Vianden, located in the town of the same name in the northern part of the country, close to the German border.
+Out of all the castles I’ve seen in Luxembourg, Vianden is the one that comes closest to the fairytale image that one normally associates with castles.

 5. Palace of Versailles

-Since the Palace is quite close to Paris, it’s easy to organize a day trip from the city.
+Visiting the Palace of Versailles is one of the best day trips from Paris as it’s quite close to the city.
 Trains run frequently between Paris and the Palace of Versailles, the journey takes around 40-45 minutes in one way.

 6. Château de Chantilly